 Think about the space that the library is located in and how this space needs to work.
 You’ll want to consider whether the furniture needs to accommodate groups of people interacting with one another, or people working individually.

-Maybe the library should be adaptable and able to accommodate different setups of people, consider whether it hosts regular workshops or group sessions or is mainly used by people working solo.
+Maybe the library should be adaptable and allow people to set it up in different ways.
+Consider also whether it needs to accommodate regular workshops or group sessions, or whether it is mainly used by people working solo.

-Considering how the space needs to work will help to focus your attention on choosing the best library furniture for your individual space.
+Considering how the space needs to work will help to focus your attention on choosing the best library furniture to meet those needs.

 2. Who will be using the library?